-For questions 14 to 16 choose a HESES18 column (Tables 1 to 3) to record the student in:
+For questions 14 to 16 choose a HEIFES18 column (Tables 1 to 3) to record the student in:

-- Column 1: Years countable between 1 August 2018 and 1 December 2018 inclusive - Column 2: Forecast of years countable between 2 December 2018 and 31 July 2019 inclusive - Column 3: Forecast of years not completed (negative values). - 14.
-A full-time student starts a degree programme on 24 September 2018, with each year of instance finishing at the end of June.
-Are they: - a) Column 1 b) Column 2 b) Column 2

-- c) Column 3 - a) Column 1 the student started before the census date of 1 December. - 15.
-A full-time student starts a degree programme on 18 January 2019 with each year of instance finishing in November.
-Are they: - a) Column 1
+- Column 1: Years countable between 1 August 2018 and 1 November 2018 inclusive - Column 2: Forecast of years countable between 2 November 2018 and 31 July 2019 inclusive - Column 3: Forecast of years not completed (negative values). - 14.
+A full-time student starts a degree programme on 24 September 2018, with each year of course finishing at the end of June.
+Are they: - a) Column 1 b) Column 2 c) Column 3 a) Column 1 - The student started before the census date of 1 November. - 15.
+A full-time student starts a degree programme on 18 January 2019 with each year of course finishing in November.
+Are they:

-- c) Column 3 - b) Column 2 the student started after the census date of 1 December.
-This is a 'non-standard year' where all activity for the year of instance is not entirely within one academic year that is, where the activity for the year of instance crosses from one academic year into the next.
+a) Column 1 b) Column 2 c) Column 3 b) Column 2 - The student started after the census date of 1 November.
+This is a 'non-standard year' where all activity for the year of course is not entirely within one academic year - that is, where the activity for the year of course crosses from one academic year into the next.

-In both standard and non-standard years, students are countable in the academic year in which their year of instance starts.
-When the year of instance starts determines if they are column 1 or 2.
+In both standard and non-standard years, students become countable at the start of each year of course.

-(Nb.
-FTE returned should be the FTE for the whole year of instance - see Annex E for further details)
+(Worth mentioning that the FTE returned should be the FTE for the whole year of course - see Annex E for further details)

-- 16. A full-time Higher National Diploma (HND) course starts on 9 October 2017 and runs from 9 October to 30 June each year.
+16. A full-time Higher National Diploma (HND) course starts on 9 October 2017 and runs from 9 October to 30 June each year.
 A student starts the HND programme late, on 9 December 2017, but intends to catch up with the rest of the students on the course and follow the same pattern of activity as them.
-Are they: - a) Column 1 b) Column 2
+Are they:

-- c) Column 3 - b) Column 2 The student started after the census date of 1 December (and will always be in Column 2, because their year of instance always starts on the anniversary 9th December).
+a) Column 1 b) Column 2 c) Column 3 b) Column 2 - The student started after the census date of 1 November (will always be in Column 2).